aurasphere/gomorra-sql/README.md

 The client will ask for a JDBC string representing the database to connect to (including credentials).
 After the connection is established, you can start running commands.

+## Language basics
+Before delving into the specific commands, it's important to consider some general rules to avoid "cuoppo" mistakes:

+- paremthesis are not valid characters in GomorraSQL queries.
+In the following examples they are just used to distinguish between (mandatory parameters) and [optional parameters]
+-  there's no end query character, since GomorraSQL doesn't allow multi-line queries
+-  spacing is very important when using operators!
+A query using a condition ```a = 5``` will work but the same query with ```a= 5``` or ```a =5``` or ```a=5``` will not

 ## Data Manipulation Language
 Similar to standard SQL, GomorraSQL allows to perform data manipulation.
 Here's a list of supported operations: